emily-gordy/Decadal-SST-prediction/README.md

 ### TrainANNs
 Two scripts: training the ANNs then loading back to extract some metrics
 1. trainnn.py train 10 ANNs at each grid point in the ocean
+2. loadANN.py load in each ANN and compute metrics for each model to be saved in netcdf
+3. ANNmetrics.py function file called by loadANN.py to compute each metric